How to Wash Down Pillows

 - Add two tennis balls to the pillow when drying your pillow in the dryer.
 Ensure to set the dryer to tumble setting and turn off any heat settings.
 If your pillows are not dry after the first cycle, run the drying cycle again.

-Washing the pillow with hands
+2. Washing the Down Pillow with Hands

 - Wash using warm water.
 Fill your bathtub or basin with water (a very large one).